dangraf/dangraf.github.io/_posts/2020-10-14-startup_ds_team.md

-## Introduction
+# Introduction
 This topic is interesting for me since I have worked at a company who have put milions of dollars into AI and sees to be failing to get a ROI.
 What would I do better if I had the chance to change things?
 Most of these notes are from different sources eg from podcasts I have listened to, conferences I have attended or books I have read.
 - [Podcast interview of Henrik Landgren, founder of Spotify and EQT](https://www.pythonpodcast.com/henrik-landgren-artificial-intelligence-episode-287/)
 - [How datascience will drive the next wave of disruption, anacondacon 2017](https://www.youtube.com/watch?v=jx1zqddZM1k&list=PLGB9meziqbzqvly8Skj3qTieC-fSXeR8T&index=17)
 - [The drivetrain approach](https://www.oreilly.com/radar/drivetrain-approach-data-products/)
+- [The dominion, a neerdy trailer about ds(https://www.youtube.com/watch?v=0XDqc5wTve0&list=PLGB9meziqbzqvly8Skj3qTieC-fSXeR8T&index=3&t=0s&app=desktop)

-## When and how is AI useful?
+# When and how is AI useful?
 The buzzword about datadriven descissions is often iterpeted as having a lot of data, look into it and try to find patterns.
 But taking discisions upon that result often leads to disaster or consumes a lot of time without giving any usable result.
 One common outcome is to have isolated results where there is a missing link between data and the descissions that are needed.
 Others put some data-scientist into a room hoping for some magic to happen. -"Show us how good deep learning is, then you get some more money to play with!"
 The one who succeeds the best are the ones who understands the market and uses the data to get an even better understanding and use it to leverage the buissnes.
+Present dashboards with minimum amount of data that can be uses for taking better descisions eg. Should we continue or not?

 The buisniss goals of a company should be reflected in the goals of the data-scientists where everyone is cooperating and insights is distrubuted around the company.
 The process of working together to a comon goals can be more valuable than the results from the models.
-The loop that is used for agile project execution is about the following:
+### The loop that is used for agile project execution is about the following:
 - Have a hypothesis that points to a goal.
 - Implement a solution
 - Test the solution